 Clay soil can be challenging to grow vegetables in.

-It wasn’t until my 8th year gardening that I found out first hand the challenges of growing in clay soil.
+It wasn’t until my 8th year of gardening that I found out firsthand the challenges of amending clay soil.
 My first garden was also clay soil, but being a newbie gardener I didn’t know what I was doing in general.
 I still remember trying to grow and harvest carrots in clay soil and they snapped in half as the soil compacted them down!

 Despite the challenges of clay soil certain crops actually do well.

 Shallow rooted crops like lettuce, spinach, swiss chard and snap beans grow well in clay soil.

 The brassicas like cabbages and Brussel sprouts apparently appreciate the root support.
 I’ve been told by neighbors that beets and corn do well in clay soil.

 Any of the crops that have a deep root system you can dig a hole, add lots of compost or good topsoil under each seedling to help them grow.
 Pumpkins and squash do well with this method, and so far our tomatoes have done well because we gave them good soil under each transplant.
 This is a great way to grow healthier crops without spending the money to amend a whole garden bed.

 Because nutrients are hard for your crops to absorb using an organic fertilizer the first couple of years might be necessary.